robodasha/wsdm_cup_2016/readme.md

 # WSDM Cup 2016

 In this repository you'll find the complete source codes which were used to produce our final submission to WSDM Cup 2016.
+The solution is described in https://docs.com/alex-wade/1be4ec82-5b4c-4780-a80c-b42ca5a81e6e/simple-yet-effective-methods-for-large-scale?c=7HPGvd.

 We used python, pandas, numpy and scipy and also HDF5 format and the pytables library for storing data.